The Central Bank's monetary policy instrument by whic...

 Open market operations (OMO) refers to when the Federal government through the central bank purchases and sells Treasury securities on the open market in order to regulate the supply of money that is on reserve in banks, and therefore available to loan out to businesses and consumers.

-Which of the following is responsible for carrying oiut the monetary policy of a country? ...
+Which of the following is not an advantage of marketing? ...